system-zero/system-zero/data/docs/zs.md

   Builtin commands:
     cd:
       Changes the current working directory.
 Without arguments the user's home directory
       is assumed.

-With a "-[digit*]" as argument, then it tries to change to the given depth of previously working directories.
-When succesful the value of the current working directory
+      With a "-[digit*]" as argument, then the command tries to change to the given depth of previously working directories.

-      it is exported in the environment as "PWD".
+      When the command succeeds, the value of the current working directory it is exported in the environment as "PWD".

+      Note that, if the length of the argument list is 1 and the first item on the list is a directory, it is also considered as a "cd" command and the item it is the intented directory.

+      Note that even infinity ../../.. that goes way behind / it is considered as / (zsh does the same)

    pwd:
      This prints the current working directory.